ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/administration/api-admin.markdown

 ## Removing a Shard

-* A shard is removed when of all its replicas have been deleted.
+* A shard is removed when all its replicas have been deleted.
 * RavenDB will remove a shard only after verifying that its database is empty.
 If any buckets remain in the database the operation will be aborted.
-* The replication factor is updated automatically as replicas are removed, there is no need to update it explicitly.
 * To remove a shard use the designated `DeleteDatabasesOperation` overload.
   {CODE DeleteDatabasesOperation_Definition@Sharding\ShardingAdministration.cs /}